· · AI

 Claude.ai webReads Organization Instructions if set in claude.ai/admin (Team or Enterprise plan), plus per-project instructions and per-user Custom Instructions.

 CoworkReads user-level Global Instructions.
-Inherits Organization Instructions where set.
+Organization Instructions reach it where an Owner has set them.

 Six entries on the right side.
 One source of truth needed on the left.
 They do not match up, and there is no single Claude knob that joins them.